 Farnborough F1, Kestrel JP10 & One Aviation Kestrel K-350

 This is a low wing, single engine turboprop aircraft, with a conventional, low-mounted horizontal tail, with the engine in the nose of the aircraft.
-So it is in the class of the TBM series and Piper Malibu Meridian.
-The key characteristics are the two curved cockpit windows and oval cabin windows, much like those of the Epic LT/Epic E1000.
-Compared to the Epic aircraft the nose gear has no doors and the distance betwen the cockpit and cabin windows is larger.
-The cabin windows seem more oval than round.
-Finally, it has the cabin door at the fourth cabin window.
+So it is in the class of the TBM series and Piper M Class.
+The key characteristics are the two curved cockpit windows and oval cabin windows, much like those of the Epic LT/Epic E1000, and the cabin door being after the third (and last) cabin window.

 The original name of the aircraft was Farnborough F1.
 Later the project was moved from the United Kingdom to the United States and became Kestrel JP100 (briefly) and JP10.
 Finally, Kestrel Aircraft merged with Eclipse to form One Aviation.
 It is now known as the One Aviation K-350.
 One Aviation planned to fit the proof-of-concept aircraft with a TPE331 engine in place of the PT6A, but this has not happened so far.